Opportunities in Pharmaceutical Data Science

 - Insurance Companies: By creating proprietary data networks where payors and providers can share, analyze and respond to outcomes and claims data, pharmas are able to enlarge their databanks far beyond clinical trials.

-- Drug Discovery: Pharmas spend a vast amount of money screening compounds to test in preclinical trials.
+In terms of drug discovery, Pharmas spend a vast amount of money screening compounds to test in preclinical trials.
 To speed up the process, drug companies are using predictive models to search gargantuan virtual databases of molecular and clinical data.
 Analysts zoom in on likely drug candidates with the help of criteria based on chemical structure, diseases/targets and other characteristics.

 For example, Numerate, which works with companies like Boehringer Ingelheim and Merck, designs its predictive models with specific drug target and treatment goals in mind.

-- Avoiding Negative Outcomes: Predictive modeling can also be used to short-circuit potential disasters such as deaths from risk factors.
+In relation to avoiding negative outcomes, predictive modeling can also be used to short-circuit potential disasters such as deaths from risk factors.

 Partnering with Brigham and Women’s Hospital in Boston, GNS Healthcare has developed (2011) predictive models and tools, which will initially be used to circumvent adverse drug reactions and readmissions for patients with congestive heart failure.